 Despite all this, she had become so used to her poor toilet habits that she no longer noticed them; they had become part of her everyday life.

-Around this time, Gemma began to keep a diary, and realised that her symptoms seemed to be linked to food consumption, but with no clear pattern of what food they might have been related to.
+Around this time, Gemma began to keep a diary, and realized that her symptoms seemed to be linked to food consumption, but with no clear pattern of what food they might have been related to.

 At the age of 31, Gemma’s bowel habits had significantly worsened, triggering a return to her GP.
-She showed the GP the diary which she had been keeping, after which the GP decided to test for coeliac disease and food allergy.
+She showed the GP the diary which she had been keeping, after which the GP decided to test for celiac disease and food allergy.
 As she also had a history of mildly elevated TSH, the GP added in a test for autoimmune thyroid disease.

 Gemma’s blood results were as follows:

-Based on the results of her most recent blood tests and following confirmation by a gastroenterologist, Gemma’s primary diagnosis was changed from IBS to coeliac disease.
+Based on the results of her most recent blood tests and following confirmation by a gastroenterologist, Gemma’s primary diagnosis was changed from IBS to celiac disease.
 Gemma was advised to begin a strict gluten-free diet and to carry on keeping her diary—taking particular care to log food and symptoms.